nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

 1. You can register your application domain name on it, using the [Cloudflare nameserver](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup) (recommended).

-2. You can outright buy a new domain with Cloudflare (this action isn’t particularly recommended).
+2. You can purchase a new domain with Cloudflare.

-To generate a token [follow these steps](https://developers.cloudflare.com/api/tokens/create).
+To generate a token follow the steps below.
+For additional information, see the [CloudFlare docs](https://developers.cloudflare.com/api/tokens/create).

+### Setting up an API token on CloudFlare

 - Under Profile, select the API Tokens menu and click on Create API Token.